BestTimesToVisit.com Logo

 packing

 Pack layers, no matter the season!
-Toronto weather can be unpredictable.
-Even in summer, evenings can get cool, and a light jacket or sweater is a must.
-In spring and fall, you might experience everything from sunshine to rain and even a surprise frost, so waterproof shoes are a smart move.
+Toronto weather can be notoriously unpredictable.
+Even in summer, evenings can get cool, and a sudden rain shower is always a possibility.
+A light, waterproof jacket and comfortable walking shoes are essential for exploring the city.

 safety